 This woodblock print is likely a mid-edition print judging by the publisher seal of "Nishinomiya Yosaku" set low in the left margin and the overall sizes of the margins available.
 The print was lightly tipped to backing in the top corners but has been removed.
 There does not seem to be any foxing or discoloration from the matting or lightening from the non-UV glass it was framed in.
 Rich blue tones as well as the warm orange highlighting.

-Utagawa Yoshimune II was the eleventh and youngest son of Utagawa Yoshimune I (1817-1880) his childhood residence was in the Kinroku-chō area of Tokyo.
+Utagawa Yoshimune II (1863-1941) was the eleventh and youngest son of Utagawa Yoshimune I (1817-1880) and spent his childhood residence in the Kinroku-chō area of Tokyo.
 At a young age he studied with the famous ukiyo-e artist Tsukioka Yoshitoshi (1839-1892) and he assumed the name Toshiyuki at age thirteen.
 After his father’s death he was adopted by the Arai family.
-He succeeded his father in 1882 to become Yoshimune II and occasionally used his father’s art name Isshōsai, along with the name Arai Yoshimune.
+He succeeded his father in 1882 to become Yoshimune II and occasionally used his father’s art name Isshōsai, along with the adopted name Arai Yoshimune.
 Worked as illustrator and print designer.
 Also known as Arai Toshiyuki.